mearns/isomorphic-page-renderer/README.md

     This is useful if you want to set some state flag to indicate that you're rendering on the client.
 For instance, you may choose not to render some interactive content on the server side, or render them using traditional HTML forms, to support users who do not have JavaScript.
-For users who do support JavaScript, this function will be invoked to set the "on-client" flag in the state and the client-side rendering can replace these with more dynamic controls, such as forms that submit via AJAX.
+For users who _do_ support JavaScript, this function will be invoked to set the "on-client" flag in the state, and the client-side rendering can replace these with more dynamic controls, such as forms that submit via AJAX.

     Note that this function won't be invoked until _after_ the component is rendered with the initial state loaded